A non-Standard Standard Model: Representation transmutation

 Evidently $B+L$ is conserved across all energy scales in this picture.
 But, between the hypothetical energy scale of $SU(3)\times U(2)$ and the electroweak SSB scale, baryon and lepton numbers may not be separately conserved because iquarks and leptons can be transmuted.
-This is potentially problematic for proton decay, but the next section offers a remedy.
+This is potentially problematic for proton decay.